 - Other medicines available to treat asthma are long-acting bronchodilators combined with inhaled corticosteroids.
-These medicines should not be used for quick relief to treat an asthma attack. - Leukotriene modifiers (for example: montelukast), are another kind of antiinflammatory medicines that are sometimes used along with an inhaled corticosteroid to control asthma, and they can also be used for patients with exercise-induced asthma prior to exertion.
+These medicines should not be used for quick relief to treat an asthma attack. - Leukotriene modifiers (for example: montelucast), are another kind of antiinflammatory medicines that are sometimes used along with an inhaled corticosteroid to control asthma.
+These medicines block the effects of leukotriene, a substance that can increase airway inflammation in people with asthma and can also be used for patients with exercise-induced asthma prior to exertion.